panjingwei1945/gbk2utf2uni/README.md

 > Either GBK.c or cc932.c may cost about **180KB ROM** space.(Not suit for low-cost MCU.)

-* File names of the lookup table is different for other language.
+* File names of the lookup table for other language, and corresponding file in FatFs library.

 Lookup table        | gbk2utf2uni | fatfs
 --------------------|-------------|-------